osmosis-labs/osmosis/x/protorev/protorev.md

 **SetProtoRevAdminAccountProposal**

 As the landscape of pools on Osmosis evolves, an admin account will be able to add and remove routes for `x/protorev` to check for cyclic arbitrage opportunities along with several other optimization txs.
 Largely, the purpose of maintaining hot routes is to reduce the amount of computation that would otherwise be required to determine optimal paths at runtime.
-In addition, introducing a means of altering hot routes can allow external researchers to conduct meaningful analysis into the markets on-chain.

 This proposal is put in place in case the admin account needs to be transferred over.
 However, as mentioned above, it will be initialized to a trusted address on genesis.